etherean-org/etherean-org.github.io/_drafts/key-ingredients-better-blockchain-part-ix-production-readiness.md

 ## Tooling

 As discussed previously in Usability [LINK], good tooling can make all the difference for both developers and users.
 Users rely on tools such as block explorers and wallet/key management software.
-Developers rely on tools for building, testing, deploying, and maintaining smart contracts, running and monitoring node software, communicating with a running node, and testing and interacting with
+Developers rely on tools for building, testing, deploying, and maintaining smart contracts, running and monitoring node software, communicating with a running node, and testing and interacting with [the API](#api).

-<p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "the API").
-Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

-[the API](#heading=h.k7xq8hlc2tne).
 They also rely on frameworks and SDKs that facilitate reading data and submitting transactions for building higher level applications.
 The better and more mature the tooling, the better the UX and developer experience it enables and the easier it is to build mature, usable applications on top of the blockchain.
 A blockchain that makes it very difficult to develop usable applications is not one that’s ready for production!
 For all of these reasons, tooling should not be an afterthought and its design and development should be prioritized alongside node software, frontend, and API.

 ## Community channels